Questions?

 How does CEL differ from other forms of learning?

-Community engaged learning differs from traditional forms of learning because it brings course content to life by providing students opportunities to apply their course-based knowledge within real-world settings.
-CEL also endeavors to instill a sense of civic engagement and social responsibility in students.
-Through their CEL experience and reflection, students learn socially responsive knowledge affording them the skills necessary to identify and provide solutions for social problems.
+Community Engaged Learning differs from traditional forms of learning because it brings course content to life by providing students opportunities to apply their course-based knowledge within real-world settings.
+CEL endeavors to instill a sense of civic engagement and social responsibility in students.
+Through their CEL experiences and reflections, students learn socially responsive knowledge, affording them the skills necessary to identify and provide solutions for social problems.

-Community engaged learning is not about the addition of engagement to learning, but rather the integration of engagement with learning.
-In these settings, the students’ observations and experiences in the community are as integral to the students’ academic learning as class lectures and library research (Howard, 1998, p.
+Community Engaged Learning is not about the addition of engagement to learning, but rather, the integration of engagement with learning.
+In CEL settings, students’ observations and experiences in the community are as integral to their academic learning as class lectures and library research are (Howard, 1998, p.
 21).
-Through their engagement experiences and reflection, academic learning is informed and transformed, and the academic learning informs and transforms the engagement experience, creating a reciprocal relationship between service and learning.1
+Through students' experiences and reflection, their academic learning is informed and transformed, and the academic learning informs and transforms the engagement experience, creating a reciprocal relationship between service and learning.1